 Garden weddings range from low-key affairs at home in the backyard, to elaborate spreads in large parks surrounded by lush gardens and fountains.
 They are pretty, romantic and usually very traditional.
 Naturally, the easiest way to fit in with the botanical theme is to wear feminine, floral wedding guest attire.

-For an afternoon wedding, you could go a couple of different ways: pastel dresses are always appropriate, or you could wear brighter florals, so long as they didn’t look too tropical.
-(Leave Hawaiian tropical prints for a beach or destination wedding).
+For an afternoon wedding, you could go a couple of different ways: pastel dresses are always appropriate, or you could wear brighter florals, so long as they didn’t ook too tropical.
+(Leave loud Hawaiian tropical prints for a beach or destination wedding).

 Florals prints on navy, black or purple backgrounds can be lovely and are sometimes considered more formal garden wedding attire, since the flowers are on very dark backgrounds.
 If you are wearing a dress like this be careful that the look isn’t dark or moody.
 An outdoor wedding is a light, sunny, happy event, so nothing edgy or goth-like.